Pacers use balanced attack to pull away from Jazz 121-102

-Sabonis also had 12 rebounds for his 12th double-double of the season.
-Indiana has won four straight.
+Since losing their first three games, the Pacers have won 11 of 14 including four straight.
+Four of their last five wins have come by double digits and they’ve done it by taking advantage of their collective strengths.

-Bojan Bogdanovic had 30 points in his first trip back to Indiana since leaving the team as a free agent last summer.
-Donovan Mitchell added 26 points and Rudy Gobert had 14 points and 13 rebounds after missing the previous two games with a sprained left ankle.
+Sabonis again did the dirty work inside, grabbing 12 rebounds for his 12th double-double this season.

-The Pacers closed used an 18-5 fourth-quarter spurt to finally seal it.
+Brogdon and Jeremy Lamb took care of their job in the backcourt by flirting with their own double-doubles.
+Brogdon added eight assists while Lamb had 18 points, eight rebounds and six assists.

-Indiana looked like it might run away after closing the first half on a 12-2 spurt and opening the second half with a 3-pointer from Myles Turner to take a 56-43 lead.
+Defensively, the Pacers were just as proficient.
+They held the Jazz to 43.4% shooting and just 10 of 32 on 3-pointers while Bojan Bogdanovic and Donovan Mitchell accounted for more than half of Utah’s total points.

-Indiana answered with the final six points of the quarter before the decisive run in the fourth.
+When it appeared Indiana might run away after closing the first half on a 12-2 spurt and opening the second half with a 3-pointer from Myles Turner to take a 56-43 lead, Bogdanovic and Mitchell helped the Jazz respond.
+They combined for five of Utah’s seven 3s in the third quarter, helping them scramble back within 83-80 with 2:03 to go.

-Utah led most of the first quarter but the Pacers never trailed again after using a 9-0 run to break a 27-27 tie in the second quarter.
+But Indiana rebuilt its lead by scoring the final six points of the quarter and finally put the game away with that decisive 18-5 run, which began with 7:45 left to play.

-The Jazz got as close as 42-41 late in the first half but spent the rest of the night playing catch-up.
+”We came ready to play,” Brogdon said. ”We competed from the first minute to the last.
+The second group came in and did a great job.
+We were consistent all the way through.”

 TIP-INS

-Jazz: Have lost three straight in the series and back-to-back games for the third time this season. … Joe Ingles scored 12 points and Mike Conley had five points and five assists in his hometown. … Utah was 10 of 32 on 3s and fell to 3-6 on the road this season.
+Jazz: Have lost three straight in the series and back-to-back games for the third time this season. … Two-time defensive player of the year Rudy Gobert returned after missing the previous two games with a sprained left ankle and had 14 points and 13 rebounds. … Joe Ingles scored 12 points and Mike Conley had five points and five assists in his hometown.

-Pacers: Jeremy Lamb had 18 points, eight rebounds and six assists. … Brogdon also had eight assists and four rebounds but missed his first free-throw attempt of the game, ending a streak of 44 consecutive makes that dated to the season opener. … T.J.
-McConnell scored 12 points off the bench. … The Pacers 8-2 at home this season and four of their last five wins have come by double digits.
+Pacers: Brogdon missed his first free-throw attempt of the game, ending a streak of 44 consecutive makes that began in the season opener. … T.J.
+McConnell scored 12 points off the bench. … The Pacers are 3-0 at home against Western Conference foes this season, winning each by at least 12.

 UP NEXT